NicolBolas/Proposal-Ideas/Towards More Uniform Initialization.md

 This is a problem introduced by the language; therefore, it is best solved by the language. `std::enable_if`, and all of the complexity around it, is what we get when we try to solve language problems (lack of concept checking/`if constexpr`) with library solutions.

+## Alternative Qualification Syntax

+The proposal as it stands resolves the primary issue.
+But it has a specific flaw.

+The proposal suggests that `emplace`-like functions be updated to use constructor-qualified braced-init-lists.
+But what if someone wants to use `emplace` on a non-aggregate type, and to call an `initializer_list` constructor?
+That is, what if a person wanted to do the equivalent of this through emplacement:

+	SomeType t = {l: values};
+	vec.push_back(t);

+The person providing the values, under this design, does not have control over how those values get used.

+An older version of this idea included a way to forward that intent.
+It was done through the use of a pair of types: `constructor_qualified` and `list_qualified`.
+If the first value in a braced-init-list was a value of one of these types, then it would effectively be removed from the braced-init-list.
+But the list would be qualified in accord with the type.

+This proposal does not include this design.
+The use of a value in a list of values does permit greater control by the user.
+But it also adds complexity to the overall scheme.
+And the benefit is overall not that significant.

+## Qualifier Combinations

+Earlier versions of this proposal permitted the user to be able to specify combinations of qualifiers.
+The order of the qualifiers would specify the priority order of selection.
+So a `cl`-qualified list would look for non-`initializer_list` constructors first, then `initializer_list` constructors.
+And `lc` would have the same meaning as the current system.

+This was deemed unnecessary and ultimately not very useful.
+We only need a way to provide the user's intent: to call a constructor or to provide a list of values.
+The `lc` case is the current behavior and thus does not need a qualifier.
+And it is difficult to say when `cl` would ever be something a user would genuinely want.

+# Acknowledgments

+* Joël Lamotte: For coming up with the idea to use {:} syntax.
+* Malte Skarupke: For bringing up the issue of using uniform initialization in generic code.